sgahlot/workbench-example-sdxl-customization/code/rhoai/README.md

 * Run this notebook by selecting `Run` -> `Run All Cells` menu item
 * _When the notebook successfully runs, you should see a toy-jensen image generated in the last cell_.

 ## System used
 * Red Hat OpenShift AI: `2.10.0`
 * GPU: 1x NVIDIA `A10G`
 * Storage: 50GB

 ## Python module versions
-Even though we used the latest version for all the modules we installed for this project, here are the versions that are actually used underneath (in case any version incompatibility occurs in future):
+Even though the latest version is used for all the modules that are installed for this project, here are the versions that are used underneath (in case any version incompatibility occurs in future):

 * accelerate: `1.0.1`
 * dataclass_wizard: `0.23.0`